 Surely one of the prettiest afternoon tea sets out there.
 Enjoy prawn cocktail and tomato salsa shooters, followed by mini red velvet cupcakes, marshmallow pops, and more.
-Add a glass of sparkling wine onto your set for $50, and you’ve got yourselves a great afternoon, girls!
+Add a glass of sparkling wine onto your set for $50, and you’ve got yourselves a great afternoon!

 Where: Urban Park TST, 4/F, 20-22, Granville Road, Tsim Sha Tsui, Kowloon, Hong Kong & Urban Park Central, 2/F, 173 Des Voeux Road Central, Hong Kong

-How much: $239 for two (Monday-Friday) / $289 for two (Saturday, Sunday and Public Holidays, Central branch only), add $50 per person to enjoy a glass of sparkling wine
+How much: $299 for two, add $50 per person for a glass of sparkling wine.

-Renowned for its innovative new-style Japanese cuisine, Nobu may not scream “traditional” afternoon tea, but they’re T-Set is hard to pass up; it offers lobster crispy rice, soba noodles salad and espresso waffles!
+Renowned for its innovative new-style Japanese cuisine, Nobu may not scream “traditional” afternoon tea, but its T-Set is hard to pass up; offering lobster crispy rice, soba noodles salad and espresso waffles!
 Add a glass of fizz or go for simply tea and enjoy a whole new take on tea-time!

 Where: Nobu, The Intercontinental Hong Kong,18 Salisbury Road, Kowloon, Hong Kong

 How much: ‘Simply’ T-Set: $328 for one / $528 for two (choice of green tea, coffee, matcha drinks).
 ‘Fizzy’ T-Set: $508 for one / $868 for two (includes glass of Perrier Joüet Grand Brut)